emoose/OutRun2006Tweaks/README.md

 - Manual Transmission (MT) can be set as the default for C2C menus
 - Passing all the C2C missions might unlock something new 🐱

-**Bugfixes:**
-- Built-in framelimiter to prevent speedups, framerate can be partially unlocked with game running at 60FPS internally
-- Prevents save corruption bug when remapping controls with many input devices connected
-- Fixed C2C ranking scoreboards not updating on Steam and other releases due to faulty anti-piracy checks
-- Pegasus animation's clopping sound effect will now end correctly
-- Text related to the online service can optionally be hidden
-- Automatically disables DPI scaling on the game window to fix scaling issues
-- Fixes issues with shading on certain character/stage models (eg. the ending cutscene models)
-- Allows particles like grass/gravel to be drawn correctly, like in the console versions
-- Game can be forced to run on a single core, to help with freezing issues on some modern systems
-- Bink movie files larger than 1024 pixels will now play without crashes
-- Game crashes will now write a crash report into CrashDumps folder (please feel free to post any crash reports to the issues page!)

 **Enhancements:**
 - Game can now run in borderless windowed mode; mouse cursor will now be hidden while game is active
 - Will use desktop resolution for the game if outrun2006.ini isn't present